ntasicc/Calorie-Counter/README.md

-# AngularCalorieCounter
+# **Calorie Counter** :balance_scale:

+Track your daily calorie intake.

+## General info

+Calorie Counter offers a variety of healthy recipes and cooking methods.
+For each recipe, you can see the number of fat, calories, proteins, and carbs.
+The same statistic is shown for each ingredients.
+Users can log in to the app using their profile and can add meals that they ate so they can track daily intake.

+## Technologies

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 12.0.0.
+- This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 12.0.0.
+- For backend I used simple JSON server

 ## Development server